elsif-maj/coreshot/README.md

 - SSL

-- Fork a version that pulls in and utilizes an actual HTTP implementation?
+- Fork a version that pulls in and utilizes an actual HTTP implementation

-- Expand on my own very simple HTTP handling -- moving toward implementing some aspects of spec

-- Make millions off of this